esl/MongooseIM/doc/Roadmap.md

 ## Vision

 The MongooseIM Platform provides solutions for high-scalability and high-performance mobile messaging, social networking, and VoIP.
-The products and services offered allow businesses and administrations to build apps with high acquisition, retention, and referral, though network effect.
+The products and services offered allow businesses and administrations to build apps with high acquisition, retention, and referral, through network effect.

 ## Roadmap